Dubz/unifi-utils/README.md

 * Tested on UCK-G2-PLUS running latest public firmware *(UCKP.apq8053.v1.0.9.92d728e.190709.1609)* and controller *(5.10.25-11682-1)*
 * Tested on USG-PRO-4 running latest public furmware *(4.4.41.5193714)*
 * Should also work on UC-CK, UCK-G2, and USG
+* Compatibility with UDM and UDM-Pro is unknown at this time
-* NOT tested on third party systems running SDN (ex. debian)
+* NOT tested on third party systems running SDN (ex. debian, docker, Windows Server, etc.)
   * These probably won't really benefit from this, since there aren't firmware updates that wipe other software, like certbot.
 May change in the future
 * Any of these scripts can be run on demand at any time, or by cron job (recommended).

+#### Known issues
+* RADIUS cert installs, but still marked untrusted.
+If you have a solution to this, please open an issue/PR, or DM me.
+* Protect did not seem to load it back up.
+Might've been situational, or may need a full restart to load it.

 **The script provided is not affiliated with Ubiquiti, or any of its staff.
 Provided "as-is" without liability.**